 LEAGUE DRAFTS AND ROSTERS

 There will be league drafts or blind draws to place players on teams.
-All requests must be presented to League Presidents.
+Any special requests must be presented to League Presidents.

 All players that are new to an age class shall go into an open draft or blind draw with the following exception: